DIKSHITA3/PALABARA/README.md

   - **Uploaded by:** Dipanshu Puri
   - **Date:** 7th May, 2024
   - **Changes:**
-    1. Created main guessing grid and project framework.
+    1. Added main guessing grid and project framework.
-    2. Implemented functions for virtual keyboard.
+    2. Added and implemented functions for virtual keyboard.
   - *Done in Python*

 - **Version 2**